 - A written letter of the time and place of the hearing at least three (3) class days prior to the hearing.
-The letter will also advise the student of the student's right to an attorney as defined in the University Student Code of Conduct and inform the student that if the student chooses to have an attorney present during the hearing, the student is required to notify the Student Conduct Officer or Dean of Students at least two days prior to the hearing.
+The letter will also advise the student of the student's right to an attorney as defined in the University Student Code of Conduct and inform the student that if the student chooses to have an attorney present during the hearing, the student is required to notify the Office of Student Advocacy and Accountability at least two days prior to the hearing.
 Additionally, the letter shall inform the student that the student's representative shall be limited to advising the student during the proceeding. - The right to present witnesses and evidence on behalf of the student and to question witnesses and challenge evidence presented by the University. - The right to appeal the decision of the committee to the University Vice President of Student Affairs within ten (10) business days of receipt of the committee's decision.
 The appeal is limited to grounds of prejudicial procedural error or arbitrary and capricious actions.
 The decision to appeal will not delay the initiation of the withdrawal.
-The Vice President of Student Affairs shall notify the Student Conduct Officer or Dean of Students and the student within ten (10) business days of receipt of the appeal.
+The Vice President of Student Affairs shall notify the Office of Student Advocacy and Accountability and the student within ten (10) business days of receipt of the appeal.

 If a hearing is requested before the Committee on Involuntary Withdrawal, a hearing shall be arranged within ten (10) business days.
-The Vice President of Student Affairs appoints the committee and includes but is not limited to a staff counselor, a psychology department faculty member, a social science faculty member, and the Student Conduct Officer or Dean of Students shall serve in an ex-officio capacity.
+The Vice President of Student Affairs appoints the committee and includes but is not limited to a staff counselor, a psychology department faculty member, a social science faculty member, and the Student Conduct Officer shall serve in an ex-officio capacity.
 The committee shall determine by the substantial weight of the evidence: